nextcloud/news/docs/install.md

 ## Before you install/update the News app
 Before you install the app do the following:

 * Check that your **nextcloud/data/** directory is owned by your web server user and that it is write/readable
-* Check that your installation fulfills the [requirements listed in the README section](https://github.com/nextcloud/news#dependencies)
+* Check that your installation fulfills the [requirements listed above](#dependencies)
 * [Set up Nextcloud Background Jobs](https://docs.nextcloud.org/server/latest/admin_manual/configuration_server/background_jobs_configuration.html#cron) to enable feed updates.

 Then proceed to install the app either from an archive (zip/tar.gz) or clone it from the repository using git

 ## Installing from the [app store](https://apps.nextcloud.com/apps/news)
-This is the easiest solution: Simply go the the apps page (section: "Multimedia") and enable the News app
+This is the easiest solution: Simply go the apps page (section: "Multimedia") and enable the News app

 ## Installing from archive
 * Go to the [Nextcloud News GitHub releases page](https://github.com/nextcloud/news/releases) and download the latest release/archive to your server
-* Starting with 8.0.0, there are two different releases: **news.tar.gz** and **Source code**.
-The first one requires no additional steps, the second one requires you to install the dependencies and compile the JavaScript.
-Choose the first one if you don't want to work on the code.
-If you want to install a version prior to 8.0.0, choose the **Source code** download.
+* The news.tar.gz file contains the compiled and signed app files, if you install from source you have to build the app on your own.
 * On your server, check if there is a folder called **nextcloud/apps/news**.
 If there is one, delete it.
 * Extract the downloaded archive to the **nextcloud/apps/** folder.
 * Remove the version from the extracted folder (e.g. rename **nextcloud/apps/news-4.0.3/** to **nextcloud/apps/news/**